Review Volunteer Qianwen Zhang in Nepal Kathmandu at the Health Care program

-- What was most difficult thing you experienced while in the program?
+- What was the most difficult thing you experienced while in the program?

 - Any tips for future volunteers….(clothing, travel information, packing, sightseeing, donations)

-- If you come during August, bring T-shirt instead of anything like jacket.
+- If you come during August, bring T-shirt instead of anything like a jacket.

 - Better sit in the very front of the bus.